 In order to stream query results over HTTP, this command must be running on a host that has access to the same file system that the database server is writing results to.
 Typically, this means executing the fe command on a login node of the system running CGE.
-It should be noted that since it is often required to have the user interface available for a long period, it is recommended to launch it in the background so that is resistant to terminal disconnects.
-See Launch the Web Server for more information.
+It should be noted that since it is often required to have the user interface available for a long period, it is recommended to launch it in the background so that it is resistant to terminal disconnects.